rmraya/TMXEditor/README.md

 ## Who is this for

-For translators and engineers working with large TMX files who need reliable tools to edit, validate, and convert TMX data without size limitations.
+For translators and engineers working with large TMX files who need reliable tools to edit, validate, and convert TMX files without size limitations.

 ## Features